- Function cp::Lexicographic(valueBinding, firstValues, secondValues, allowEqual)

 Example

-ensures that the identifier x
+The constraint x_before_y ensures that the identifier x comes

-lexicographically before the identifier y
+lexicographically before the identifier y.

 Constraint x_before_y {